snigi-gupta/AttendingUniversityAtBuffalo/README.md

 - Harshith Jain
 - Vivek Nichenametla https://www.linkedin.com/in/vivek-nichenametla-646381a2/

+### If you have questions, please use the GitHub QnA Discussion space.
+I get notified via email when you submit your question and I am pretty quick with my responses on GitHub!

 ### Note: If you want to contribute to this repo or update an information please contact me at snigdhag@buffalo.edu